 Some people never have any symptoms, but many people have fainting because of ventricular tachycardia.
 Those who have ventricular fibrillation have sudden cardiac arrest Cardiac Arrest and CPR Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
 Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more .

-Symptoms may be triggered by fever or some drugs, including some drugs used to treat abnormal heart rhythms and some antidepressants.
+Symptoms may be triggered by fever, exercise, or some drugs, including some drugs used to treat abnormal heart rhythms and some antidepressants.

 Diagnosis of Cardiac Channelopathies

-Doctors consider a channelopathy in people who have family members who have a history of fainting or unexplained death due to a heart problem, especially if the death occurred at a young age.
+Doctors consider a channelopathy when people or their family members have a history of fainting or cardiac arrest without an obvious cause (such as a known heart problem), especially if the cardiac arrest occurred at a young age.

 Treatment of Cardiac Channelopathies